Harald-U/istio101/workshop/exercise-3/README.md

    ![](../README_images/fileeditor2.png)

 1. Find the env section near the end of the file (use cursor keys to navigate!).
-Replace YOUR_API_KEY with the **apikey** and YOUR_URL with the **url**, both provided earlier, it looks similar to `https://api.us-south.tone-analyzer.watson.cloud.ibm.com/instances/xxx-xxx-xxx-xxx-xxx`.
+Replace YOUR_API_KEY with the **apikey** and YOUR_URL with the **url**, both provided earlier.
 Save the file (Ctl-o) and close the nano editor (Ctl-x).

-1. Deploy the analyzer pods and service, using the `analyzer-deployment.yaml` and `analyzer-service.yaml` files found in the `guestbook/v2` directory.
+1. Deploy the analyzer pods and service, using the `analyzer-deployment.yaml` and `analyzer-service.yaml` files.
 The analyzer service talks to Watson Tone Analyzer to help analyze the tone of a message.
 Ensure you are still in the `guestbook/v2` directory.

-      ```shell
+      ```
       kubectl apply -f analyzer-deployment.yaml
       kubectl apply -f analyzer-service.yaml
       ```